 Superior Energy Services

-Founded in 1989 by Terence Hall, Superior Energy has grown from 125 employees and $12 million in revenues to a publicly traded company with revenues in excess of $4.5 billion and nearly 14,000 employees worldwide.
+Superior traces its roots back to 1980.
+Since then, Superior has grown from 125 employees and $12 million in revenues to a publicly traded company with revenues in excess of $4.5 billion and nearly 14,000 employees worldwide.

 The company that exists today traces its roots back two decades, beginning as an oilfield products manufacturing firm and eventually branching out into services.

 By the mid-1990s, Superior offered a full inventory of specialized tools for drilling, production and well workover activities.
 To finance further growth in this high-capital business, Superior initiated a public offering of stock in 1995.